-As I look at a group of trees on the trail, the Aspens remind me of the antsy kid in the class.
+As I look at a group of trees on the trail, the Aspens remind me of the kid in the class with ADHD.
 Something has to be constantly moving, quite…Chiuaua-ish.
 They seem a little nervous and they aren’t very big.
 But…and here’s another cool thing I learned, their root system is much deeper underground than other trees.
 (When there is a forest fire, they can survive because of this) and the roots CONNECT to the other Aspen trees.

 They are a strong silent colony, like a stealthy special ops green beret team or something.
 If you want to know the truth, they can outlast those big guys who tower over you and look a little scary when they’re blowing in the storm.
 Who doesn’t like the element of surprise here?